chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ## Lichess.org

 [lichess](https://lichess.org/) is the first website you will want to visit and create an account if learning Standard Chess and variants based directly off of it.
-It support Chess960, Crazyhouse, Atomic, Three-Check, AntiChess, King of the Hill, Horde, and Racing Kings.
+It supports Chess960, Crazyhouse, Atomic, Three-Check, AntiChess, King of the Hill, Horde, and Racing Kings.
 This is more than most people can master.

 It's also important to mention that the site is entirely free and made with open source software.
-This is a big deal for me philosophically for me and for many other people who do not like the corruption of big companies that try to claim ownership over what can be done with a game.
+This is a big deal philosophically for me and for many other people who do not like the corruption of big companies that try to claim ownership over what can be done with a game.
 The site is financially funded by people who voluntarily donate because they want to help keep the developers paid and keep the site hosted, which is probably not easy considering that it manages billions of Chess games every month!

 Lichess is the second most popular Chess website in the world.
 Chess.com is still number one but it does not support all the variants that Lichess does.
-It also does not allow correspondence Chess of anything besides Standard Chess or Chess960.
+It also does not allow correspondence Chess for anything besides Standard Chess or Chess960.
 Because I like Crazyhouse the most, I started playing on lichess almost exclusively.

 ## Lishogi.org